 A person’s property that is left over when they die is known as their “estate.”
 Estates get divided among the living through the deceased’s will, or the courts decide how to divvy up the assets when there is no will.
 The people named in a will are a part of the estate, even if they weren’t related to the deceased.

 A deceased person’s assets are managed by a representative, knows as an executor.
 Executors are either named in the will, or they are appointed by the courts.
 In Florida, executors are the only people who can directly act on behalf of the deceased’s estate, but other people named in the will can influence the actions an executor takes.
 This means that, no, an unmarried partner cannot directly sue for the death of the one they loved, but they can still benefit from such a lawsuit.

-If you believe that a love one’s death is the result of someone else’s negligence, you may sue for “wrongful death.”
-Wrongful death is a kind of personal injury case where, instead of suing for the damages of an injury, you’re suing someone for a death.
+If you believe that a loved one’s death is the result of someone else’s negligence, you may sue for “wrongful death.”
+Wrongful death is a kind of personal injury case where, instead of suing for the damages of an injury, you’re suing someone for death.
 It is not a criminal case.
-A defendant in a wrongful injury case will not go to jail if they lose, but they will owe money to the plaintiff’s surviving estate.
+A defendant in a wrongful death case will not go to jail if they lose, but they will owe money to the plaintiff’s surviving estate.